wp-plugins/ajax-load-more/README.txt

 = Please Rate Ajax Load More! =

 Your ratings make a big difference!
-If you like and use Ajax Load More, please consider taking the the time to [rate my plugin](http://wordpress.org/support/view/plugin-reviews/ajax-load-more).
+If you like and use Ajax Load More, please consider taking the time to [rate my plugin](http://wordpress.org/support/view/plugin-reviews/ajax-load-more).
 Your ratings and reviews will help this plugin grow and provide the motivation needed to keep pushing it forward.

 = Features =